jo-0/hacker-earth/README.md

 ## Problem
 In a university, your attendance determines whether you will be allowed to attend your graduation ceremony.
-You are not allowed to miss classes for two or more consecutive days.
-For example, if you miss a class today, then you must attend it tomorrow.
+You are not allowed to miss classes for four or more consecutive days.
 Your graduation ceremony is on the last day of the academic year that is the *Nth day.*

 Your task is to determine the following:
 - The number of ways to attend classes over N days.